DandyLyons/notes/content/Library/The Bible (WEB)/66 - Revelation/Rev-19.md

 A voice came from the throne, saying, "Give praise to our God, all you his servants[^1], you who fear him, the small and the great!"

 ###### v6
-I heard something like the voice of a great multitude, and like the voice of many waters, and like the voice of mighty thunders, saying, "Hallelujah!
+I heard something like the voice of a great multitude, and like the voice of many waters, and like the voice of mighty thunders, saying, "[[Hallelujah]]!
 For the Lord our God, the Almighty, reigns!

 ###### v7
 Let's rejoice and be exceedingly glad, and let's give the glory to him.
 For the wedding of the Lamb has come, and his wife has made herself ready."